 If the writer of 1 Maccabees positioned Judas as David-revisited, it would be unlikely that he would look forward to a future messiah.
 The book represents a staus quo sort of Judaism, and is “opposed to the Pharisees, the apocalypticists, and the many sectarians in Judea itself” (Fischer, “Maccabees,” 4:442).
 There is no “return of Judas” theme in 1 Maccabees.
 His successor Jonathan is enthroned as a king in purple and gold (10:59-66) and as high priest (10:18-21).
 The writer makes it quite clear that the “yoke of the gentiles was removed” under the leadership of Jonathan (13:41).
 1 Maccabees might be described as having a completely realized eschatology because hope for an eschatological age are entirely fulfilled in the Hasmoneans.

-As outlined in a previous post, Judas is patterned after the great heroes of the Hebrew Bible.
+As outlined in a previous post, the writer of 1 Maccabees patterned Judas after the great heroes of the Hebrew Bible.
 But the brief hymn of praise in 3:3-9 may go beyond even the historical characters found in the biblical material.
 Goldstein suggests this section is derive from Isaiah 11:12 and 12:5 (Goldstein, 1 Maccabees, 245).
 Judas gathers the people to the Land and thereby makes his name known throughout the world.
 There are, however, no exact linguistic parallels between 1 Mac 3:9 and Is 12:5.

 In the hymn of praise for Simon (14:4-15), it the Hasmonean dynasty which has established peace in the land and provided the needs of all of the people.
 Simon is even praised for restoring the temple to glory (14:15).
 In 14:8, the people described as tilling the land in peace.
 This is part of the blessings for covenant obedience (Lev 26:4, cf. Deut 28:12) as well as a promise from the prophets concerning the messianic age.
 Zechariah 8:12 and Ezek 34:27 promise a time of unprecedented prosperity when God restores the people to the land.
 Since the author of 1 Maccabees is describing the period of Simon in “messianic” terms, there is little need for a coming, future messiah to restore prosperity to the Land.